mx1001/boxcutter_manual/docs/hotkeys.md

 ![start](img/hotkeys/hk8.gif)

-# ~ / R - rotate shape
+# Shift + ~ - rotate shape inside

-In the event you need to rotate the shape inside of the bounds you can press R. This is not the same as traditional rotate which we plan to deal with via gizmo.
+In the event you need to rotate the shape inside of the bounds you can press Shift + ~.
+This is not the same as traditional rotate which we plan to deal with via gizmo.

-R also resets array if it gets out of control.

 ![start](img/hotkeys/hk9.gif)

 # Tab - Edit Mode Dots / Pause Mode

 Tabbing during draw will lock the shape in a paused state for finer edit and rotating the view.
 [Dots will also be available](dots.md) for use for modification.
+G, S, and R is also available for use in pause mode.

 ![start](img/hotkeys/hk10.gif)